 Rumble.com is generating 50-60 million unique visitors every month.
 Applying the same 40-45% conservative user ratio, out of the 2 billion YouTube users, at least 800-900 million users can potentially migrate to Rumble.com; which will jump its revenue by 10x.

 Rumble.com’s last known revenue was 106.4 million USD.
 This pegs the valuation of the company at a revenue of 800 million USD.
 Now imagine this revenue multiplying 10 times.
-The company has a potential to be worth billions in the future.
+The company has the potential to be worth billions in the future.

-Frustrations mount across the world’s right wing conservative social media users as the increased censorship and clampdown, especially with a visible bias towards the right and relaxations towards the left, come into the limelight.
+Frustrations mount across the world’s right-wing conservative social media users as the increased censorship and clampdown, especially with a visible bias towards the right and relaxations towards the left, come into the limelight.

 People can be forgiving for a lot of things.
 But they’re not forgiving of someone trying to suppress their freedom.
 In an age and time, when freedom is as basic a necessity as food and water, and with alternatives emerging that provide and guarantee such freedom, the time of old tech giants is almost over.
 The sun is rising on the new ones.